|Overview||What we offer||Areas supported||Customer groups||Referrals||Facilities|

 There are 14 flats over 3 floors, with 2 flats on the ground floor, which can be adapted to accommodate wheelchairs.

 Each flat has an open plan kitchen, lounge area with separate bathroom and bedroom.
 Each flat comes equipped with all white goods.

-Flats on the 1st & 2nd floor have a small balcony, there is also a communal garden space at the rear of the building
+Flats on the 1st and 2nd floor have a small balcony, there is also a communal garden space at the rear of the building